jsdoc2md/jsdoc-to-markdown/example/md/param-list-format.md

 #param-list-format = list
 <a name="taze"></a>
 ##taze(victim, [options], [done])
-Pacify an idiot with 10,000 volts
+Pump an idiot full of volts

 **Params**